OPVMC Pet Health Care

 When should preventative medication be given?

-For dogs living in the Buffalo area, preventative medication given from June to November will provide sufficient protection against heartworm disease.
+For dogs living in the Buffalo area, we recommend year round heartworm preventative medication for protection against heartworm disease and to control pathogenic and/or zoonotic parasites.

-This is an option, and represents the most stringent level of protection.
+This represents the most stringent level of protection that keeps your pet as safe as possible as recommended by the American Heartworm Society.
 In addition, some clients find it easier to remember to give their dog medication when it’s given every month.
-Preventative medication from June to November is the minimum recommended level of protection.
+If you choose not to provide year round protection then the minimum recommended level of protection is to give heartworm medication from June to November.

-If a dog is likely to travel to an area of the country with a longer "heartworm season" than Buffalo (e.g., Florida), additional preventative medication will be needed.
-Your veterinarian can help you tailor an appropriate schedule.
+If a dog is likely to travel to an area of the country with a longer "heartworm season" than Buffalo (e.g., Florida), they should definitely be on year round heartworm preventative.

 Is there a test for heartworm disease?